Myelodysplastic Syndrome Clinical Trial

 Shortening fraction > 26%

-Ability to understand and the willingness to sign a written informed consent form
+Ability of participant or legally authorized representative to understand and the willingness to sign a written informed consent form

 DONOR: Minimum requirement: The cord blood (CB) unit must be matched at a minimum at 4/6 HLA-A, B antigens and DRB1 allele with the recipient; therefore, 0-2 mismatches at the A or B or DRB1 loci based on intermediate resolution at HLA-A, B and high resolution allele level typing at HLA- DRB1 are allowed